 The Geary BRT project is focused on the most congested portion of the corridor—between Van Ness and 33rd Avenues.
 However, BRT would result in improved service for the full length of the corridor from the Transbay Terminal to the Pacific Ocean.

 No; the decision to build BRT has not yet been made.
 In May 2007, the Transportation Authority Board approved the final report of the feasibility study, taking into account both technical merit and community input.
 At that time, the Board also approved funding for environmental review (including a no-build option) and preliminary engineering.
-This process began in fall 2008 and should conclude in mid-2013, at which point an implementation decision can be made.
+This process began in fall 2008 and should conclude in summer 2016, at which point an implementation decision can be made.

 Taking into account proposed designs and potential mitigations, the preliminary parking analysis estimates varying levels of parking gains and losses, by alternative and location.
 Preliminary results from the Feasibility Study show that parking changes could range from a net parking gain of 16% in one scenario to a net parking loss of 17% in another; however, alternatives could have less than a 5% parking loss with mitigations.
 Proposed mitigation strategies include replacing metered parallel parking on cross streets (e.g., 20th Avenue) with metered diagonal parking and/or redesigning the alternatives west of Park Presidio to maintain diagonal parking on one side of the street.
 To learn more about the Study's approach to minimizing parking loss or to review parking changes for different segments of the corridor, view the preliminary parking analysis, conducted during the Feasibility Study.
 The parking analysis will be updated as part of the EIR/EIS analysis, once the transportation analysis and alternative designs have been finalized.